dimitri-nicolo/calico/v2.2/usage/logs/elastic/ee-audit.md

 ### Default audit logs sent to Elasticsearch

-Our manifests include a policy that enables audit logging on the following {{site.prodname}} resources.
+Our manifests include a policy that enables audit logging on the following {{site.tseeprodname}} resources.

 | Resource              | Description                                                                           |
 | --------------------- | ------------------------------------------------------------------------------------- |